Better Me

 Possible issue: stress fracture, plantar fasciitis, tendinitis, arthritis, diabetic arthropathy

 Foot problems and ankle pain bring millions of Americans to podiatrists’ offices each year.
-Some of the common injuries are due to stress fractures, Achilles tendonitis, and plantar fasciitis.
+Some of the common injuries are due to stress fractures as well as tendon and ligament issues such as Achilles tendonitis and plantar fasciitis.
 Pain and injury can also be related to arthritis and diabetic arthropathy.

 8. Numbness or tingling in feet and toes